DragonLibrary/BookBlog/_posts/2021-09-30-theres-a-poetry-to-it-fairy-tales-in-verse.md

 * Pick a couple of specifics to go over, and talk over it generally.
 * Any major trends in the book.
 Can I link it to other examples (e.g. any similar stories to Gill or Lovelace?)

 Some authors, as Gill did, then use these tropes as a foundation for their own work in imagery and plots, either to make in relevant or to subvert it for effect.

-* Talk about Lovelace's fairy tale collection series.
-* Look into themes she pulls out in the collection.
-* How is she subverting the story.
+Amanda Lovelace, a published Internet poet like Gill, also uses fairytale imagery in her works, especially the *women are some kind of magic* collection from Andrews Mcmeel Publushing in 2016-19.
+The Big Bad Wolf, evil queen, dragons and mermaids and princesses and mirrors and flowers and shapeshifting all appear in her first collection *the princess saves herself in this one*.
+Yet Lovelace makes a point to clarify that these are not fairy tales.
+Her lengthy trigger warning forewarns of the dark content explored far more vividly and more emotive language than traditional tales.
+The wolf won't eat you, but they will consume you whole.

 And it isn't just the published writers that reimagine fairy tales that use the poem format.
 The [poem below](https://fioren-nights.tumblr.com/post/128616392320) is from Tumblr user fioren-nights and reimagines the classical trope of princess rescued from a dragon in a castle.
 The blogger considers how the narrative of the story would change if the slayed dragon were to be a beloved companion of the princess.